Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 A little fun fact that many people don’t know is that the majority of your immune system lives in your gut.
 Your gut wall houses 70- 80% of the cells that make up your immune system.

-Probiotics are good bacteria that help you digest nutrients that boost the detoxification of your colon and support your immune system.
+Probiotics are good bacteria that help you utilize nutrients that boost the detoxification of your colon and support your immune system.

-It's a great way to make up for what you're missing by not eating enough vegetables, and give your body extra nutrients to help fight off viruses and other illness.
+It's a great way to make up for what you're missing by not eating enough vegetables, and give your body extra nutrients to help fight off germs and other illness.

 When your digestive tract is operating effectively with the proper balance of good bacteria, your immune system works at its best, and you will be able to better utilize the vitamins and minerals from your food and supplements.